-We often observe hard water stains at different places in our home.
+We often observe hard water stains at different places in our homes.
 Whether it is our bathroom or kitchen, hard water always leaves stains on sinks and faucets.
-If you aren’t aware of hard water stains, let’s first have a brief intro about it following some methods to remove them.
+If you aren’t aware of hard water stains, let’s first have a brief intro about them following some methods to remove them.

 So, here we go!